pabrcno/tic-tac-toe-3d-tensor-flow/README.md

 This is a POC of a React app using tensor-flow and an AI pretrained model.

+The model is not that good at playing tic tac toe on purpose, so you can win. ;)

 In 3d just for more pleasure.

 ![HomerSimpsonsTheSimpsonsGIF](https://user-images.githubusercontent.com/48759680/167318893-28b62522-89af-4c19-b11a-05093ec66903.gif)